Understanding Pusher Syndrome: Causes, Symptoms, and Treatment

 Causes of Pusher Syndrome

-Pusher syndrome is most commonly associated with damage to a part of the brain known as the posterolateral thalamus.
-However, it has also been observed in individuals with injuries in the insula and postcentral gyrus.
-These three regions of the brain are suggested to play major roles in regulating upright body posture.
+While lateropulsion is most commonly associated with unilateral damage to the posterolateral thalamus, it has also been connected with damage to other areas of the brain.
+This may include areas such as the posterior insular cortex, superior temporal gyrus, postcentral gyrus, and inferior parietal lobe.
+These regions of the brain are suggested to play major roles in integrating sensory input and regulating upright body posture.

 Signs and Symptoms of Pusher Syndrome

-While it can be frustrating or worrisome to have pusher syndrome after stroke, most individuals recover their sense of balance.
-Up next, we’ll discuss the recovery outlook for pusher syndrome.
+While it can be frustrating or worrisome to have pusher syndrome after stroke, most individuals recover their balance and regain the ability to orient themselves in an upright position.
+Rehabilitation can help address lateropulsion as well as related secondary effects of stroke.

 Pusher Syndrome Prognosis